acharb/example-ts-wallet-sdk-sep-24/README.md

-# example code for Sep-24 using stellar typescript-wallet-sdk
+# Sep-24 examples for stellar typescript-wallet-sdk

-The sdk can be found (here)[https://github.com/stellar/typescript-wallet-sdk].
+The sdk can be found [here](https://github.com/stellar/typescript-wallet-sdk).

 To view how the wallet-sdk can be used to create sep-24 deposits and withdrawals look at `deposit.js` and `withdraw.js`.